comp251/comp251.github.io/_homework/portfolio03.md

   | `abcd` | `efgh` | `ijkl` | `mnop` |
   | `qrst` | `uvwx` | `yz12` | `3456` |

+* Note that `int` type will be less than 10 digits; if you use an array to store the digits of the number that was entered, you can assume that 10 digits is enough.

 # Turning it in

 When you are complete, commit your code and create a pull request with your